palewire/first-python-notebook/docs/src/export.md

 # Export

 Saving the dataframes you’ve created to your computer requires one final pandas method.
-It’s [`to_csv`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html), the exporting companion to `read_csv`.
+It’s [`to_csv`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html), an exporting companion to `read_csv`.
 Append it to any dataframe and provide a filepath.
 That's all it takes.

 ```{code-cell}
 :tags: [hide-cell]